Orange City, Iowa

 An extensive intramural program and a state-of-the-art fitness facility help students stay healthy and deepen friendships.
 Pick-up football games, disc golf contests, and gennis games (golf played with a tennis ball) dot the campus green on beautiful fall and spring days.

+Orange City, Iowa, is only an hour away from Sioux City, Iowa, and Sioux Falls, South Dakota.
+It is also within an easy drive of Omaha, Nebraska; Des Moines, Iowa; Minneapolis/St. Paul, Minnesota; and Kansas City, Missouri.
 Ranked among the nation’s top 5 Christian college towns and named the happiest city in the state, Orange City, Iowa, is known for its unique old-world European charm and small-town hospitality.
 Local residents are among Northwestern’s biggest supporters, eager to attend Red Raider games and music and theatre performances as well as to get to know students at area churches and businesses.

 Internships help to strengthen students’ résumés, expand their professional network, and often even lead to their first job.
 Northwestern students intern near campus, in their hometown, and across the country through programs in cities like Chicago, Denver, Los Angeles, and Washington, DC.
 Northwestern’s elite Carlson Internships have placed students in Chicago; Detroit; Haiti; Sioux Falls, SD; Southern California; and around the country throughout the summer intersession.